vippsas/vipps-developers/developer-resources/portal.md

 ## How to create additional users on portal.vipps.no

-Merchants may create additional users, both for their own colleagues, accountants, etc - and also for their partner's employees.
+Merchants may create additional users, both for their own colleagues, accountants, etc. - and also for their partner's employees.
 Or anyone else they want to give access to their sales units.

 See: